 235. The main source of originating noise pollution in Bholaganj Land Port is from generator for producing electricity, movement of truck and offloading of goods.
 Machineries like water pump, water tanker, tractor and trolly, mini tractor, motor bike and pick up van used for port management and maintenance and road transports also produce noise, but this is not considered as serious issue, since they will generate little noise and for the short time.
 Air quality near the school is found to be significantly above due to because of operation of Stone Crushing Machineries near the school area.
-After taking over the project site from DC Office and completion of livelihood compensation, all the machinery will be removed from the project site/near the school area.
-The intensity of pollution will be reduced and after providing buffer zone near the boundary wall air pollution will be further reduced.
+After taking over the project site from DC Office and completion of livelihood compensation, all the machinery will be reduced and after providing buffer zone near the boundary wall air pollution will be further reduced.
 In addition, there will be no other close by sensitive receptors such as labour camps or residential dwellings within the land port area.